sumant1122/Conveyor/README.md

 A lightweight, local-first CI/CD tool written in Rust with a modern, real-time Terminal User Interface (TUI).

 ## Features
+- **Stages & Jobs**: Group related jobs into stages for better organization and a clearer overview of your pipeline's progress.
+- **Build History & Persistence**: Automatically saves build results and logs to a local history, allowing you to review past performance and failures.
 - **Sequential by Default**: Jobs run one-by-one in the order defined in your pipeline, ensuring a predictable flow.
 - **Explicit Parallelism**: Use the `parallel: true` flag to run independent jobs concurrently.
 - **Dependency Tracking (DAG)**: Fine-tune execution order with the `needs` keyword for complex dependency graphs.
 - **Log Search & Filtering**: Quickly find errors or specific output with real-time log filtering (`/`).
+- **Pipeline Hooks**: Define `on_success` and `on_failure` commands to run after the pipeline completes.
 - **Responsive TUI**: A spacious, modern interface with OneDark colors that adapts to your terminal size.
 - **Git Integration**: Live display of current branch and latest commit info in the header.
 - **Environment Variables**: Support for pipeline-level, job-specific, and local `env.yaml` variables.